yanshanhuang/public/README.md

 ## **What tools, programming languages, hardware etc. do you need?**
-Tools: LED, Box, wires, Arduino,P5
+Tools: LED, Box, wires, Arduino,P5, micro-controller
 langueges: P5

 ## **What technical challenges do you expect?**